How Poor Drainage Destroys Property Value Before You Sell

 Our 300-foot commercial sewer camera with 512Hz locator finds the exact problem and marks underground pipe locations on the surface.
 Recorded video you can share with your insurer or strata.

 The home inspection is the moment of truth in any real estate transaction.
 This is where drainage problems move from being a suspicion to a documented fact.
 A home inspector’s report detailing significant drainage-related defects can stop a sale in its tracks.
+Our article on Property Managers' Guide to Saving on Heating Costs in covers this topic in depth.

 What Inspectors Look For